 Current programming language elements are at a lower level of abstraction than architecture elements [9].
 To establish a bidirectional mapping, we therefore raise the abstraction level of a programming language by introducing additional programming constructs.
 We demonstrate the case, in which the programming language is C++.

 Fig. 1 shows the overview of our approach.
 From an existing programming language, the additional constructs are created to form an Extended Programming Language, which is the working language for programmers.
-We establish a bidirectional mapping between the architecture model and the Intermediate code, which conforms to the extended language.
-The Intermediate code is written similarly to the Standard code, which conforms the existing programming language, and contains the syntax surface for the additional constructs.
-By this way, the Intermediate code can seamlessly reuse
+We establish a bidirectional mapping between the architecture model and the Extended code, which conforms to the extended language.
+The Extended code is written similarly to the Standard code, which conforms the existing Standard programming language, but the Extended code contains the syntax surface for the additional constructs.
+This way, the Extended code can seamlessly reuse

 Fig. 1.
 Approach overview

-legacy code written in the existing programming language and programming facilities such as syntax highlights and auto- completion in integrated development environments (IDEs) can be fully used for assisting the development of the In- termediate code.
+legacy code written in the existing standard programming language and programming facilities such as syntax highlights and auto- completion in Integrated Development Environments (IDEs) can be fully used for assisting the development of the Extended code.
 The Intermediate code is transformed to the Standard code, which is used for compilation.

 In the next subsection, we present the additional constructs with an illustrative example.